-(3) "Liability" includes the obligation to pay a judgment, settlement, penalty, assessment, forfeiture or fine, including any excise tax assessed with respect to an employee benefit plan, and reasonable expenses.
+(3) "Liability" includes the obligation to pay a judgment, settlement, penalty, forfeiture, or fine, including any excise tax assessed with respect to an employee benefit plan, plus costs, fees, and surcharges imposed under ch.
+814, and reasonable expenses.

 (4) "Party" means a natural person who was or is, or who is threatened to be made, a named defendant or respondent in a proceeding.